Kubernetes and Docker: What’s the difference?

 Summary

-Kubernetes is a tool which manages (“orchestrates”) container-based applications running on a cluster of servers.
+• Kubernetes is a community open source project which manages container-based applications that are running on a cluster of servers.

 What is Docker?

-Docker is a few things, which muddles the water a little!
-It’s a company, it’s a set of tools, and it’s also a command.
+The name ‘Docker’ means a few different things, which muddles the water a little!
+It’s a company, it’s a suite of tools, and it’s also a command, docker.
 So what exactly is Docker?

-Docker is a company that makes a set of open source tools to make it easier to package and run applications in containers.
+Docker is a company that makes a set of open source tools which make it easier to package and run applications in containers.

 So the next question is – what is a container?